diem-ai/datascience-projects/sentiment_mining/readme.md

     - Topic 2: products are easy to use for baby
     - Topic 3: the same to topic 2
     - Topic 4: toys like: car, seat and stroller
-T   - Topic 5: another products of baby: monitor, bottles , cup and pumps.
+    - Topic 5: another products of baby: monitor, bottles , cup and pumps.
 It is similar to topic 1

 - Finally, we have 3 different topics at the first try.
 We will try with numer of topics = 10 to see if we can find out some other interesting topics.